2019 Cleveland Browns season: Week 11: vs. Pittsburgh Steelers

 The Browns stayed home to face the Pittsburgh Steelers on Thursday Night Football.
 Browns quarterback Baker Mayfield scored the first points on a 1-yard touchdown run in the first quarter, set up by a 43-yard pass from Mayfield to wide receiver Odell Beckham Jr. The next score came in the second quarter, with a 1-yard touchdown catch by Jarvis Landry.
 The Steelers struck back in the third quarter with a touchdown completion by Steelers running back Jaylen Samuels, but Cleveland held off the Steelers for the win.
 Browns rookie tight end Stephen Carlson caught a touchdown pass in the fourth quarter for his first career touchdown.
 The Browns defense forced four interceptions of Steelers quarterback Mason Rudolph in the game.

 A skirmish broke out between the two teams in the closing seconds of the game.
 After passing to Trey Edmunds, Rudolph found himself dragged down by Browns defensive end Myles Garrett.
 Upset by the late tackle, Rudolph started to attack Garrett by kicking him in the groin and attempting to pull off Garrett's helmet.
 Garrett then pulled off Rudolph's helmet and used it to hit Rudolph in the head.
 Steelers center Maurkice Pouncey and Browns defensive tackle Larry Ogunjobi then joined in on the fight in defense of their respective teammates.
 Garrett, Ogunjobi, and Pouncey were ejected from the game.
 Following the game, Garrett was suspended for the remainder of 2019 and required to apply for reinstatement in 2020, while Pouncey and Ogunjobi received suspensions of two games and one game, respectively.
-Garrett's suspension is the longest in NFL history for a single on-field transgression.
+Garrett's suspension was the first indefinite suspension in NFL history for a single on-field transgression.

 Landry recorded his 529th reception, breaking DeAndre Hopkins' record of most catches in an NFL player's first six seasons.

 With the win, the Browns improved to 4–6.
 The win ended an 8-game winless streak to the Steelers that dated back to 2014.
 This also marked the first time in franchise history that the Browns defeated division rivals Baltimore and Pittsburgh in the same season.